Skip to main content

 2. Sync Your Device Time (The #1 Fix)

 Authenticator apps rely on Time-based One-Time Passwords (TOTP).
 For the code to be valid, your phone’s internal clock must be perfectly synced with the global standard time used by our servers.
+Additionally, browser compatibility is not a factor in 2FA issues, as Suralink works seamlessly across all major browsers, including Chrome, Firefox, Safari, and Edge.

 Platform